Welcome to the SEO Challenge Day 3

 Everything starts with knowing exactly who your target market is.
 If you already have an audience, you can look at your analytics to find out who they are.

 But, if you’re just getting started you may need to look to your competition to find out who their audience is so that you can start creating relevant content for them.
+You need to know how to find your target audience online, to discover their questions.

 When you find your target market, note the questions they ask.
 The question itself is a keyword phrase or long-tail keyword that can be expanded or broken down to help you discover even more keywords and more information for your audience.
+What are keywords?
+Read more information on yesterdays post about keywords and keyword phrases.

 Each question can become fodder for content whether it’s a product or a blog post, plus you can use that question as the start for more keyword research.
+Remember to start keeping a keywords list.

 Knowing your audience well means knowing what their problems are.
 When you know their problems, you can come up with a list of keywords and keyword phrases based on those problems and finding solutions to those problems.
+This is the whole point of your target market research.

 Once you have a short list of keywords and keyword phrases you can plug them into Google Search.
 As you’re writing, notice the predictive text that starts appearing.
 Write down those phrases and keywords too and repeat the process.

 As you gather more search terms you want to perform more keyword research.
 Using Google AdWords Keyword Tool, you can get more information about the keywords and keyword phrases that you want to learn more about.
 You can find out which keywords are worth it to use to attract your target market.
+If you use these carefully, you will boost your traffic and improve SEO.

 Another way to find out keywords that you can use in your content and products is to join groups that your target market takes part in.
 When you join groups that your audience participates in, it helps you to get to know the audience better.
 Pay attention to the questions they ask because they are the key to finding keywords and knowing which are important to use.